micmejia/bible-dump/AMPC/Romans/Rom 1.md

 Because when they knew _and_ recognized Him as God, they did not honor _and_ glorify Him as God or give Him thanks.
-But instead they became futile _and_ [^c]godless in their thinking [with vain imaginings, foolish reasoning, and stupid speculations] and their senseless minds were darkened.
+But instead they became futile _and_ godless in their thinking [with vain imaginings, foolish reasoning, and stupid speculations] and their senseless minds were darkened.